frconor-ebook/meditations/_posts/2025-05-12-temperance.md

 At Cana of Galilee, Our Lady said to Our Lord, "They have no wine" (John 2:3).

-She didn\'t say, 'I have no wine' or, 'My glass is empty,' but "they have no wine."
+She didn\'t say, 'I have no wine' or 'My glass is empty,' but "they have no wine."
 She was thinking about the others.
 She was forgetting about herself.

 This meditation is about the virtue of temperance.